Zaederx/iVoteHub/README.md

 ## Trying out the Application

-You can login to the application using these credentials:
+You can login to the application at the [demo site](https://i-vote-hub.herokuapp.com/home) using these credentials:
 |UserType|Username| Password| SNI|
 |:-------:|:-------:|:-------:|:-------:|
 |ADMIN|ADMIN |ADMIN| n/a|